Failing the Test: The Countervailing Attitudinal Effects of Civil Service Examinations.

 The Representational Consequences of Municipal Civil Service Reform. (with A. Sahn).

-A prominent argument holds that the chief aim of municipal civil service reform during the Progressive Era was to dislodge the overrepresentation of recent immigrants in city government.
-Using new data on all municipal government employees from 1850-1940 matched with the timing of civil service reforms, we demonstrate that (1) recent immigrants tended to be underrepresented in municipal government in all but the largest cities prior to civil service reforms and that (2) the share of local government jobs held by recent immigrants actually increased following the introduction of reforms.
-We present a revisionist argument in which we show that the influence of machine politics in securing municipal employment for marginalized groups has been overstated in the literature, and that civil service reform in fact opened avenues to representation for members of foreign-born constituencies who had previously been locked out of government jobs.
+A prominent argument holds that a chief aim of municipal civil service reform in the United States was to dislodge the overrepresentation of recent immigrants in city government.
+Leveraging new data on all municipal employees from 1850–1940, and employing three research designs, we detect no evidence that the share of local government jobs held by foreign-born whites decreased following the introduction of reforms.
+Instead, we show that foreign-born whites—Irish immigrants in particular—experienced substantial gains in local government employment, concentrated in blue collar occupations in small-to-medium sized municipalities.
+Together, our results call for a revisionist interpretation of Progressive Era reforms by questioning generalizations drawn from the experience of the largest cities in the United States.
+For most municipalities, instead, civil service reform in fact opened avenues to representation for members of foreign-born constituencies who had previously been locked out of government jobs.

 The Long Run Consequences of The Opium Farms on Ethnic Animosity in Java.